grannycart/by-sound-alone_source/notes-and-edits/2025_third-round-edits.md

 * [ ] do a find-and-replace on s's and s' for Chips' and Shakes'.
 Decide which you want to use and stick to it.
     * Looks like Julia suggested s's for shakes's and chips's, ...so I guess I need to do that for every chap:
         * use: :%s/s'\ /s's\ /gc
         * [X] 1_Chapter.md  [X] 2_Chapter.md  [ ] 3_Chapter.md  [ ] 4_Chapter.md  [ ] 5_Chapter.md  [ ] 6_Chapter.md  [ ] 7_Chapter.md  [ ] one_diagrams.md [ ]  two_preface.md  [ ] what-to-do-if-you-enjoyed-the-book.md
+* [ ] Should _all_ transmissions over ship-to-ship be in italics?
+    * I did this for the depot mini-sub transmitting to the Prospect for the first time.
+But I think it's a nice effect.
+    * Then I should also italicize everything that comes over the PA...
+    * tough to check on everything though, it's not as simple as just searching, though for chap 2 I did try to cover it by searching for /ship-to/ and /PA/
+    * And (here's the style call): it has to be *italicize* with astericks because boat names are sometimes in those dialog bits with underscores.
+        * [X] 1_Chapter.md  [X] 2_Chapter.md  [ ] 3_Chapter.md  [ ] 4_Chapter.md  [ ] 5_Chapter.md  [ ] 6_Chapter.md  [ ] 7_Chapter.md  [ ] one_diagrams.md [ ]  two_preface.md  [ ] what-to-do-if-you-enjoyed-the-book.md
 * [X] Make it clear in the first chapter that the ramming does most damage to the _ballast_ tank on the rammed side, and only slightly damages the pressure hull
     * [X] It needs some more clarification on this to be very accurate.
 The book does say the ballast blow pipes are pinched shut, and they can't refill the tanks with air.